 - Cloud DVR Feature – the YouTube TV DVR feature really goes above and beyond, offering unlimited storage for recorded content.
 You can record shows and other programs to watch on your own schedule, without worrying about storage limits.

 - Accounts for the Whole Family – with a single YouTube TV subscription, you can get up to 6 individual accounts and logins, each with their own DVR feature and library.
-This is limited to in-household, so you can’t share with people who don’t live with you – but for family members and roommates, this feature offers a lot of value
+This is limited to in-household, so you can’t share with people who don’t live with you – but for family members and roommates, this feature offers a lot of value.
+If you read YouTube TV reviews from everyday folks, this feature often comes up as a main selling point.

 - Three consecutive streams – if you do share your subscription, you shouldn’t get cut off from your favorite shows, as three consecutive streams are allowed at once.